Best hiking trails in Altea Alicante

 Sitting between Altea Albir and Benidorm, the Sierra Gelada (or Helada) National Park is my weekly go to place.
 Whether it is cycling or walking the paved path to the light house, or hike up to the Sierra Gelada viewing point, I am here quite a lot.
 I love this spot.

-Given it’s touristy location, it can get quite busy.
+Given it is a tourist location, it can get quite busy.
 That said, the hike to the Sierra Gelada peak, (just turn righ at the park entry and follow the yellow/white marking to the ‘Alto del Gobernador’), is an easy 1 hour hike (return), with much less people.
 And the views are stunning, overlooking Benidorm and the ocean, no matter the weather.

 The other side of Sierra Gelada – ‘Mirador de la Cruz’